Why do experts seem to have better intuition than the rest of us when operating within their Circle of Competence.

 Intuition is recognition of something we've seen before.
-We recognize a situation and we intuitively know how to respond.
+We recognize a situation and we intuitively know how to respond because our brain sees the pattern.
 Perhaps this is a result of direct experience (we've lived it) and perhaps it's indirect experience (we've read about it).

 This connects with something Herbert Simon, another Nobel laureate, wrote on expertness and intuition: